ChristophP/funpro-book/ch3.md

 1. Same input will always generate the same output.
 2. No side-effects as a result of running the function.

-So by that logic you should use a task for stuff like getting a random number, writing a file, making a network call, setting a timer and so on and also for anything that works asynchronously.
+So by that logic, you should use a task for stuff like getting a random number, writing a file, making a network call, setting a timer and so on and also for anything that works asynchronously.